acidjazz/objectus/readme.md

 });
 ```

 Now you have `data` as a global object you can pass into any task needed.
-Make sure when you are watching files that are compiled passing objectus, you re-compile them afterwards
+Make sure when you are watching files that are compiled passing objectus, you fire your objectus task first, so they get the updated data

 ```javascript
 gulp.watch('dat/**/*', ['objectus','stylus','jade']);